2018-2019 RESIDENT ARTISTS

 Incoming Artist-in-Residence, Year 1 of 3

-Lara Kramer is an Oji-Cree (Ojibwe and Cree) choreographer and performer whose work is intimately linked to her memory and Aboriginal roots.
+Lara Kramer is of mixed Oji-Cree and settler heritage, and a choreographer and performer whose work is intimately linked to her memory and Aboriginal roots.
 She received her BFA in Contemporary Dance at Concordia University, Montreal (2008).
 Working with strong visuals and narrative, her work pushes the strength and fragility of the human spirit.
 Lara’s work is political and potent, often examining political issues surrounding Canada and First Nations Peoples.
 She has been recognized as a Human Rights Advocate through the Montreal Holocaust Memorial Centre.

 Said The Globe and Mail, “Kramer is an aboriginal choreographer, but her works have universal resonance… [she] is a talent to watch.
 She wears her heart on her sleeve, which translates into dance theatre that is as vulnerable as it is emotional.”